spatialthoughts/qgis-tutorials/source/docs/using_gme_connector.rst

 .. image:: /static/using_gme_connector/images/15.png
    :align: center

-16. One of the features of the ``Google Maps Engine Connector for QGIS`` plugin is the ability to upload datasets directly from QGIS.
+16. One of the features of the ``Google Maps Engine Connector `` plugin is the ability to upload datasets directly from QGIS.
 Select the ``SFMTA_Bikeway_Network`` layer and click :guilabel:`Upload` icon in the toolbar.